qutip/qutip/doc/guide/qip/qip-basics.rst

   with the argument ``classical_controls``.

 - **Measurements**: We can also carry out measurements on individual qubit (both in the middle and at the end of the circuit).
-  Each measurement is saved as a class object :class:`~qutip.qip.Measurement` with parameters such as `targets`, the target qubit on which the measurement will be carried out, and `classical_store`, the index of the classical register which stores the result of the measurement.
+  Each measurement is saved as a class object :class:`~qutip.qip.circuit.Measurement` with parameters such as `targets`, the target qubit on which the measurement will be carried out, and `classical_store`, the index of the classical register which stores the result of the measurement.